BIS Innovation Hub

 The Quote Id is provided by the response to the GET /quotes API operation.
 The quote ID is a Universally Unique Identifier (UUID).

-The FX Quote ID retrieved by the Source PSP during the payment setup phase must be included in the pacs.008 payment instruction submitted to Nexus.
-The structured remittance element must contain the full FX Quote ID in the additional remittance information element.
+The Quote ID retrieved by the Source PSP during the payment setup phase must be included in the pacs.008 payment instruction submitted to Nexus.
+The structured remittance element must contain the full Quote ID in the additional remittance information element.

-Specifically, the FX Quote ID must be provided in the Additional Remittance Information element in the Structured section of the Remittance information, with the added prefix “NexusFXQuoteId" following by a colon.
+Specifically, the Quote ID must be provided in the Additional Remittance Information element in the Structured section of the Remittance information, with the added prefix “NexusFXQuoteId" following by a colon.

 <RmtInf>